Achievable logoAchievable logo

 Answer: C. How to make small talk with coworkers before a meeting and how to prepare

-Whether you answered it correctly or not, let’s talk through it.
+Whether you answered it correctly or not, let’s walk through the reasoning.

-The correct choice is C. How to make small talk with coworkers before a meeting and how to prepare.
-This is tricky because it would actually be preferable, because of the concise rule, to make both elements the -ing direction, but that’s not any of the options in the answer choices.
-The only one that makes them both the same is to make them both the “how to” version.
+The correct choice is C: How to make small talk with coworkers before a meeting and how to prepare.
+This is tricky because a more concise fix would be to make both elements -ing forms, but that option isn’t offered.
+Choice C is the only one that makes both elements use the same “how to” structure.

 Key points